DHJ Quick Take: Curt Miller Details Dallas Wings Roster

 “The easiest way to sum it up is he gets the best players the ball, and he puts them in position to find success.
 That’s underrated,” Miller told Dallas Hoops Journal.
 “He loves player movement, ball movement, and a lot of misdirection — very much more European style.
 I’m excited to see how it all comes together.”

 For all the attention on the headliners, Miller’s point is that the Wings’ depth extends well beyond what most observers are even discussing yet — and he used one name specifically to illustrate how far down the roster the quality runs.
-Players like Aziaha James and Maddy Siegrist, coming off productive seasons, provide necessary depth for Dallas.
+Players like James and Siegrist, coming off productive seasons, provide necessary depth for Dallas.

 “I love our depth.
 We’re not even talking about players like Aziaha James yet.
 We’re not talking about Maddy Siegrist yet,” Miller told Dallas Hoops Journal.
 “Our depth has greatly increased from last year.
 I’m excited about the pieces Jose gets to mold and how it all comes together.”